-thoughts on this incident
+thoughts on this incident: scattered and disoriented.

 The growing moral problems of our society demand change from every one of us.
 Each individual must understand his responsibility and play his role in curbing our moral decline especially in the absence of a fair judicial system.
 The increase in the number of rape cases or more specifically of ‘rapists’ is evidence that something is lacking in our Tarbiyah.
 Hence the first change must come from parents.